godotengine/godot-docs/about/list_of_features.rst

 - Execute commands in a blocking or non-blocking manner (including running multiple instances of the same project).
 - Open file paths and URLs using default or custom protocol handlers (if registered on the system).
-- Parse custom command line arguments.
+- Parse custom command-line arguments.
-- Any Godot binary (editor or exported project) can be :ref:`used as a headless server <doc_exporting_for_dedicated_servers>` by starting it with the ``--headless`` command line argument.
+- Any Godot binary (editor or exported project) can be :ref:`used as a headless server <doc_exporting_for_dedicated_servers>` by starting it with the ``--headless`` command-line argument.
   This allows running the engine without a GPU or display server.

 Mobile